S-Lehmann/uppyyl-observation-matcher-experiments/README.md

 git clone https://github.com/S-Lehmann/uppyyl-observation-matcher-experiments.git
 ```

-Then install the package with the following command:
+Then install the package with the following command (`sudo` may be required):

 ```
 python3.8 -m pip install -e ./uppyyl-observation-matcher-experiments/